Getting too close to overhead powerlines can be fatal.

 - If you have a high load, consider overhead powerlines when mapping out your safe path

 - Use visual indicators like tiger tails, signs, paint and bunting to remind workers of overhead powerlines

 - Remember tiger tails are not insulators – their presence does not mean you can work closer to powerlines

 - Assign an observer to monitor and ensure safe clearances are maintained between machinery and powerlines

 Information about safe work practices, including safety clearances from overhead powerlines, can be found in the Safe Work Australia and WorkCover NSW Codes of Practice.
 You can also visit Safe Work Australia and WorkCover NSW for practical advice, guidance and preventative strategies to help mitigate and manage workplace risks to health and safety.

 Contact with overhead powerlines

 If a vehicle does contact overhead powerlines it will become 'live' and the electricity will attempt to pass through it to the ground.

-- Stay a minimum of 8 metres from the vehicle (to be safe stay at least a bus length bus away).
+- Stay a minimum of 8 metres from the vehicle (about a bus length away)